Denominator vectors and compatibility degrees in cluster algebras of finite type: Introduction

 Even if we restrict here to crystallographic finite types since we deal with cluster variables of the associated cluster algebras, all the results not involving cluster variables remain valid for any arbitrary finite type.
 This includes in particular the results about almost positive roots, $c$-clusters, $c$-compatibility degrees, rotation maps, and their counterparts in subword complexes.
 We also highlight that subword complexes played a fundamental role in the results of this paper.
 Even if the main result describing denominator vectors in terms of compatibility degrees can be proved independently, we would not have been able to find it without using the subword complex approach.

-Finally, we also provide explicit geometric interpretations for all the concepts and results in this paper for the classical types~$A$,~$B$,~$C$ and~$D$ in Section~\ref{sec:geom-interpretations}.
-Our interpretation in type~$D$ is new and differs from known interpretations in the literature.
-It simplifies certain combinatorial and algebraic aspects and makes an additional link between the theory of cluster algebras and pseudotriangulations.
+Finally, we also provide explicit geometric interpretations of denominator vectors for the classical types~$A$,~$B$,~$C$ and~$D$ in Section~\ref{sec:geom-interpretations}.
+Our description of type~$D$ cluster algebras is new and will be explored further in a forthcoming paper.